aasiaparveen-auceg/Telecom-Customer-Churn-Analysis/README.md

 This project is related to Churn Analysis in Teleocm Industry for Data Driven Marketing Strategies

-The project uses the following tools:
+## Tools Used:
-1. SQL for Data Exploration, Data Cleaning and Creating view for Power BI
+- SQL for Data Exploration, Data Cleaning and Creating view for Power BI
-2. Python for Predictive Analysis using Random Forest Algorithm
+- Python for Predictive Analysis using Random Forest Algorithm
-3. Power BI for Data Visualization
+- Power BI for Data Visualization

+## What I Learned
+- Performed data cleaning and preprocessing using SQL Server.
+- Created calculated columns, DAX measures, and interactive dashboards in Power BI.
+- Understood the factors influencing customer churn and how to interpret business metrics.
+- Learned how predictive analytics can identify at-risk customers before they churn.
+- Improved skills in translating data insights into actionable business recommendations.